rootslab/spade/Readme.md

 >  - Optionally you could specify:
 >    - a custom loading path with something like : _{ filepath : '/my/scripts/dir' }_.
 >    - a custom init configuration for the Camphora costructor to (re)build the cache.
->    - a cback that will be executed on 'cacheready' passing the current cache instance
+>    - a cback that will be executed on __cacheready__ passing the current cache instance
 >      as argument.

 > __NOTE__: Empty files and scripts processed and refused by Redis with